Central Sahel (Burkina Faso, Mali and Niger)

 RISK ASSESSMENT:

-• Militarized approach to counterinsurgency stigmatizes certain populations and increases risk of escalatory dynamics.
+• Militarized approach of counterinsurgency that stigmatizes certain populations and increases risk of escalatory dynamics.

 • Unresolved long-standing inter-communal tensions and grievances and the use of militias and self-defense groups that perpetrate attacks along ethnic lines.

-• Impunity for large-scale atrocities perpetrated by armed Islamist groups and ethnic militias, as well as national militaries and mercenaries.
+• Impunity for large-scale atrocities perpetrated by all armed actors.

 • Political instability caused by irregular regime changes.